AdaiasMagdiel/Leste/README.md

 ### Options

+- `-d, --disable-color`: Disable color for the output, print raw text.
+Default is `false`.
 - `-v, --verbose`: Display output of print function inside tests.
 Default is `false`.
 - `-x, --exitfirst`: Exit on the first failure.
 Default is `false`.